 Again, it’s still very capable and you can still get absolutely amazing results with it.
 I’m just saying this to manage expectations especially if you’re coming from a Nikon Z6 or something similar.

-The camera gets hot – This is kind of a dump point to make, but for whatever reason, nerds care about what temperature cameras run at, so I’m letting you know that this does get warm.
+This is kind of a dump point to make, but for whatever reason, nerds care about what temperature cameras run at, so I’m letting you know that this does get warm.
+Because of this, there are limitations to record limits of 4k and 1080p.
+4k has a 10-minute limit and 1080p has a 15-minute limit.

 They may have lost some internal camera space for heat management because of that new screen.
-But this heat issue isn’t really a problem.
-I’ve never had the overheat warning or anything and the camera has limited the record times for video so it’s not really a big deal.
-The X-Pro cameras and X-E cameras get hot as well.
+But this heat issue isn’t really a problem for anything other than video.
+I’ve never had the overheat warning or anything.

 There is only one little spot on the bottom left of the screen that allows you to flip it up.
 If you have big fingers, with clipped fingernails, good luck.
-I have a hard time with it and it’s kind of annoying to get open.
-I have to use my fingernails to get under that little groove.
-This means whenever I want to open the LCD screen, it’s not a quick flip up without thinking about it.
-I have to stop everything I’m doing and divert my attention to trying to flip up the screen.
+I have a hard time with it.

-IQ of the lens is better, you probably won’t notice unless you shoot close focus.
+You may not notice unless you shoot close focus or wide open a lot.
 That’s where it makes the biggest difference.
 However, it does have some of that signature Fujifilm onion ring bokeh, likely from the way Fujifilm does their aspherical elements, and this new lens now has two of them.

 Again the new lens also has a new look to the bokeh.
 I’m still not used to this.
 The images look foreign to me and it’s not the X100 look we’re all used to, it’s a new look.
 Images feel a little punchier but the bokeh is a little strange at times.

-The new JPG tools are so much more fun.
-The Color Chrome Effect, Color Crome Blue FX, Clarity, Grain and Classic Neg are just a ton of fun.
+The Color Chrome Effect, Color Crome Blue FX, Clarity, Grain, and Classic Neg are just a ton of fun.
 You even have Eterna which is also a very cool look.

 I’m still shooting RAW then convert it to JPG manually in-camera.
 But to me, the JPGs are the unique character to this camera and I will be processing a lot more of my shots to JPG before tuning in LR because the in-camera tools are so good and the film simulations look so great.